rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 When I first introduce this concept to an organization or team, someone inevitably jumps to the conclusion that "strategic sourcing" is a euphemism for "outsourcing".
 Not at all.

-First, one of the most beneficial artifacts to comes from process this process is some form of ***capability development plan***, a roadmap that describes how to *hire new* or *train existing staff* to ensure the organization has the capabilities it will need in the future.
+First, one of the most beneficial artifacts that emerges from this process is some form of ***capability development plan***, a roadmap that describes how to *hire new* or *train existing staff* to ensure the organization has the capabilities it will need in the future.

 Second, the decision to outsource a capability or function is just the first of many.
 We then need to determine *how* we want the capability supplied, *which* vendor, *what* our relationship to the vendor must be, etc.

-Consider the various ways your organization might obtain a given service or function:
+Consider the ways your organization might obtain a given service or function:

  - You could do it "in-house" (i.e., with employees).
  - You could hire external contractors that extend the in-house capabilities, but are managed very much like employees.
  - You could pay a firm to deliver the service (so you don't have to manage the work directly).
  - You could form a partnership with another organization that would share in the success or failure of the venture.
- - You could take go online and use your credit cart to sign up for a SaaS product without every directly talking to another person.
+ - You could take go online and use your credit card to sign up for a SaaS product without every directly talking to another person.
  - Etc.

 There are many different ways to acquire a product or service, and many different relationships you might have with the supplier.
 The question isn't "in or out?" but "how far in or how far out?"